PhilReedData/bhde-training-schema-report/paper/paper.md

 Authors: Phil Reed, Alban Gaignard, Leyla Jael Castro
 Contributors: Nick Juty, Roman Baum

-## Summary of Track C: Schemas and automation

-**Description: Improve the schemas.science profiles concerning ‘Course’ and ‘TrainingMaterial’ to propose how those could be updated to incorporate properties that facilitate exposure in Learning Paths.**

 ## What we did

 Bioschemas aims to improve the Findability on the Web of life sciences resources such as datasets, software, and training materials.
 It does this by encouraging people in the life sciences to use Schema.org markup in their websites so that they are indexable by search engines and other services.
 Schemas.science is a collection of domain-agnostic schemas taken from Bioschemas, for concepts such as training materials that are applicable to all domains.
 There is currently no definition for describing learning pathways of training materials in these schemas, thus limiting the Findability of such resources.